-The most common types of tortious incidents are motor vehicle accidents, slip and falls, medical malpractice cases, product liability claims, and wrongful death cases.
+The most common personal injury cases are motor vehicle accidents, slip and falls, medical malpractice cases, product liability claims, and wrongful death cases.

 Motor Vehicle Accidents

 Motor vehicle crashes are one of the leading causes of death in the United States.
-More than 2.3 million adult drivers and passengers were treated in emergency departments as the result of being injured in motor vehicle crashes in 2009.
-The economic impact is also notable: the lifetime costs of car accident-related deaths and injuries were $430 billion in 2020.
+Over 2.3 million drivers and passengers went to the emergency departments in 2009 as a result of a motor vehicle accident injury.
+The following are the most common injuries caused by a motor vehicle accident: